The 10 most expensive restaurants in Toronto

 The most expensive restaurants in Toronto are places that specialize in luxe ingredients and engaging techniques.
 In my mind, these are places reserved for major celebrations, high-rollers, expense account holders, or when a first date is sure to pick up the tab.

-Here are my picks for the most expensive restaurants in Toronto.
+Here are some of the most expensive restaurants in Toronto.

-Cooking for 30+ years, the kitchen at this Japanese East York restaurant is staffed solely by chef and owner, Masaki Hashimoto.
+Cooking for 30+ years, the kitchen at this Japanese East York restaurant with only three tables is staffed solely by chef and owner, Masaki Hashimoto.
 The dinner menu, a flat $300 (not including drinks, tax or tip) features an eight course omakase menu.

-This third-floor Momofuku restaurant in the Financial District does a 10-course tasting menu for $125, add-on beverage pairings for $85 more.
-While the flat fee means the final tab will be predictable, what you'll get is always unexpected.
-Menus change frequently.
+It costs a pretty penny to dine at the elaborate restaurant inside Casa Loma.
+The $32 wagyu beer carpaccio appetizer ($32) is relatovely cheap compared to the $200 porterhouse main.

-Showcasing domestic products wherever possible, the menu at this Financial District restaurant features starters like venison tartare ($25) and s'mores foie gras ($28).
-Follow that with main courses like juniper smoked duck breast ($45) or ash crusted beef rib eye ($55).
+Showcasing domestic products wherever possible, the menu at this Financial District restaurant features starters like veal tartare ($27) and foie gras ($30).
+Follow that with main courses like tea smoked duck breast ($46) or a larded beef filet ($57).

-This swanky Financial District restaurant makes it possible to drop $18 on just a tomato dish.
-Mains like the Diamond Platter ($150) featuring oysters, crab legs and poached lobster are at the top end of the price scale.
+This swanky Financial District restaurant makes it possible to drop $48 on just a stawberry appetizer.
+Mains like the Diamond Platter ($225) featuring oysters, crab legs and poached lobster are at the top end of the price scale.

-Head to the Annex to discover this pricey sushi spot.
-They offer a omakase menu for $105 per person.
-Expect dishes like toro, scallop, sea eel and red snapper.

-This legendary steakhouse near Yonge & Dundas champions gastronomical hedonism with a menu featuring pricey top cuts of meats and seafoods.
-Order up a shrimp cocktail for $29.50 and a 12oz filet mignon wrapped in bacon for $68.
+From the same owners as Canoe, this stalwart near Yonge and York Mills will feed you a tasting menu with champagne pairings for $195 or you can order Acadian caviar a la carte for $135.

 Join the conversation Load comments